turboapps/docs/vm/virtual_machine/b-folder-variables.md

 These variables may also be used in TurboScript and as part of command-line arguments when building images or starting Turbo containers.

+*Note:* Folder variables are case sensitive.
+They must appear in all caps to be recgonized by the command processor.

 <table>
       <tr>
          <th data-column="0">